 What's the alternative?

 Madison Reed offers a smarter way to color at home with ingredients you can feel good about.
-Experience it for yourself...salon quality results with PPD FREE hair color.
+Experience it for yourself...salon quality results with PPD FREE hair dye.
 Madison Reed permanent hair color is handcrafted in Italy, where color artisans create effective formulas under the strictest EU health and safety standards.
 The result?
 More vibrant natural-looking color with dimension and a fresh-from-salon look.
 Now that's a beautiful thing.